Programming in Python

 releases all lock resources currently held and then attempts to acquire the named lock resources referenced.
 If no lock resources are specified, it simply releases all lock resources currently held and returns.

-Lock resources are specified by passing YottaDB keys as a tuple or list of Python tuple
+Lock resources are specified by passing YottaDB nodes as a tuple or list of Python tuple

 objects.
-Each tuple representing a key must be of the form (variable_name, (subscript1, subscript2, ...))
+Each tuple representing a node must be of the form (variable_name, (subscript1, subscript2, ...))

 , i.e. consist of two elements, a string representing a variable name and a tuple containing a series of strings representing subscripts, if any.